 As you increase your speaker fees and find the range that works best for your target audience, remember that consistent effort is what truly matters.
 If you’re willing to put in the work to improve your sales skills, your speaking programs, and your personal brand – even when some planners say your fees are too high – the money will follow.
 Just stay focused, and, most importantly, don’t sell yourself short. 🙂

 For more information about setting your speaker fees, visit our previous guides, “How Much Should I Charge As A Speaker?” and “7 Steps To Take If You Want To Charge Higher Speaking Fees”.

-Additionally, more hands-on consulting and resources, join the SpeakerFlow coaching program!
-Customized to meet the needs of your business and your team, this program brings technology, strategy, and community under one roof, so you can steadily improve with the support of the SpeakerFlow team.
-Check out our coaching page or shoot us an email to learn more. 🙌
+Additionally, for more hands-on guidance and resources, join SpeakerFlow University!
+With courses and content specific to the speaking industry, this program brings technology, strategy, and community under one roof, so you can steadily improve with the support of other speakers.
+Check out our University page or shoot us an email to learn more. 🙌